sensei-hacker/inavwiki/iNavFlight-Missions.md

 ## Droid Planner 2 (Android)

-Droid Planner 2 can also be downloaded from the [Google Play store](https://play.google.com/store/apps/details?id=org.droidplanner&hl=en_GB).
+Droid Planner 2 can also be downloaded from the [GitHub](https://github.com/DroidPlanner/Tower/releases/download/Droidplanner_v2.8.6_RC2/Droidplanner_v2.8.6_RC2.apk).
 It is free and released under GNU Public License v3.

 Droid Planner only supports iNav's one-way mavlink protocol.
 The following telemetry data is displayed: